fortiql/data-forge/docs/articles/cdc-for-bronze.md

 - **Schema fidelity** – every change carries a Schema Registry ID.
 Replicas forget what shifted.
 - **Selective capture** – publications let us stream only what matters (`demo.public.*` in our playground).

-With the change log in Bronze, R&D does not hoard audit tables in OLTP to answer history.
+With the change log in Bronze, R&D doesn't need to build bloating audit tables in OLTP to answer history.
 Trino queries the CDC-backed Iceberg tables directly.
 When someone asks “why bother with CDC if everything already flows through Kafka?”, the answer is coverage: domain events represent what producers choose to emit; CDC records the quiet mutations (price fixes, admin toggles, backfills) that never become events.

 The cost is enabling logical decoding, sizing WAL retention, and running Debezium.
 The payoff is Bronze that actually deserves the name.